 Tree Philodendron Care

 If its common name is any indication, the Philodendron bipinnatifidum can grow very large depending on its environment.
-In its native habitat, this tropical plant can get up to 15 feet tall with leaves up to 5 feet long!
-When grown indoors, however, it normally only reaches heights of between 5 to 6 feet tall with leaves that are 2 to 3 feet long.
+In its native habitat, this tropical plant can grow to 15 feet tall with leaves up to five feet long!
+When grown indoors, however, it reaches heights of between five to six feet tall with leaves that are two to three feet long.

 Similar to many other types of philodendron, the tree philodendron is not fussy about its care and grows well indoors as a houseplant.
-As long as it is provided with sunlight and regular watering it will be happy.
+If is provided with bright indirect sunlight and regular watering, it will thrive.

-The tree philodendron does best in locations that receive medium to bright indirect light.
-Indoors, sunny windows filtered with a thin curtain or window blinds are ideal spots for a tree philodendron when grown indoors.
+The tree philodendron does best in locations that receive dappled shade or medium to bright indirect light.
+Indoors, sunny windows filtered with a thin curtain or window blinds are ideal spots for a tree philodendron.
 As with most varieties of philodendron, the tree philodendron does not do well in low-light conditions.
 Lack of light can lead to stunted or leggy growth.
-The leaves of a tree philodendron reach towards the closest light source, so it is best to regularly rotate the plant to keep the growth even on all sides.
+The leaves of a tree philodendron reach towards the closest light source, so it is best to regularly rotate the plant to maintain symmetrical growth.

-Water your tree philodendron once the top two inches of the soil are dry.
-The soil should be consistently moist, but never waterlogged.
-The tree philodendron is relatively drought-tolerant when necessary but grows best with consistent watering.
-However, avoid overwatering at all costs as the tree philodendron is susceptible to root rot.
+Water your tree philodendron when the top two inches of the soil are dry.
+The soil should be consistently moist but never waterlogged.
+The tree philodendron does not tolerate drought and grows best with consistent watering.
+However, avoid overwatering at all costs because the tree philodendron is susceptible to root rot in overly wet soil.

 Temperature and Humidity

-The tree philodendron appreciates warm, humid environments.
-When grown indoors, average household temperature and humidity levels are usually sufficient for this tropical plant as long as it is not placed too close to a heating vent or drafty window.
-If you notice that the leaves of your plant are yellowing or developing crispy edges, this could be an indication that it needs more humidity and could benefit from a humidifier or pebble tray.
-Outdoors, the tree philodendron can grow in USDA zones 9a through 11b.
+The tree philodendron grows well in warm, humid environments.
+When grown indoors, average household temperature and humidity levels are usually sufficient for this tropical plant if it is not placed too close to a heating vent or drafty window.
+If you notice that the leaves of your plant are yellowing or developing crispy edges, this could be an indication that it needs more humidity and could benefit from a humidifier or pebble tray filled with water.
+Outdoors, the tree philodendron is cold hardy in USDA cold hardiness zones 9a through 11b.